-Experienced nurses who want to come back to the profession have much to offer.
+Experienced nurses who want to come back to the profession have much to offer patients, employers and society.
 Coming back to the profession has never been easier with courses and training on hand to ease the transition and build skills.Read More

 Come Back to Nursing (Return to Practice)

 Inspired by the idea of returning to nursing?

 If you’ve ever thought about returning to practice, now is the time to do it.

 If you have been a registered nurse previously and wish to return to the profession, then you may need to undertake a return to practice programme.
 The programme is essentially a period of updating your skills and knowledge, so that you can return to work in nursing and become re-registered.

 To ensure that returning to nursing is as simple as possible for you, return to practice programmes have been refreshed across the country so that you can enjoy a supportive, flexible and varied learning experience.